-- the inherent uncertainty of product development; - our requirement for additional financing; - our negative cash flow from operations; - our history of losses; - dependence on success of the sale of our pharmaceutically produced pure cannabidiol oil as a Cannabis Act product line and our early-stage product candidates which may not generate revenue; - reliance on Management, loss of members of Management or other key personnel, or an inability to attract new Management team members; - our ability to successfully design, commence, and complete clinical trials, including the high cost, uncertainty, and delay of clinical trials and additional costs associated with any failed clinical trials; - potential negative results from clinical trials and their adverse impacts on our future commercialization efforts; - our ability to establish and maintain commercialization organizations in the U.S., Mexico, and elsewhere; - our ability to receive and maintain regulatory exclusivities, including Orphan Drug Designations, for our drugs and drug candidates; - delays in achievement of projected development goals; - management of additional regulatory burdens; - unpredictable and volatile market price for our Class A common shares and the common share purchase warrants of the Corporation (the "Warrants"); - failure to protect and maintain and the consequential loss of intellectual property rights; - third-party claims relating to misappropriation by our employees of their intellectual property; - reliance on third parties to conduct and monitor our pre-clinical studies and clinical trials; - our product candidates being subject to controlled substance laws which may vary from jurisdiction to jurisdiction; - changes in laws, regulations, and guidelines relating to our business, including tax and accounting requirements; - our reliance on current early-stage research regarding the medical benefits, viability, safety, efficacy, and dosing of cannabinoids; - claims for personal injury or death arising from the use of products and product candidates produced by us;
+- the inherent uncertainty of product development; - our requirement for additional financing; - our negative cash flow from operations; - our history of losses; - dependence on success of the sale of our pharmaceutically-produced pure cannabidiol oil as a Cannabis Act product line and our early-stage product candidates which may not generate revenue; - reliance on Management, loss of members of Management or other key personnel, or an inability to attract new Management team members; - our ability to successfully design, commence, and complete clinical trials, including the high cost, uncertainty, and delay of clinical trials and additional costs associated with any failed clinical trials; - potential negative results from clinical trials and their adverse impacts on our future commercialization efforts; - our ability to establish and maintain commercialization organizations in the U.S., Mexico, and elsewhere; - our ability to receive and maintain regulatory exclusivities, including Orphan Drug Designations, for our drugs and drug candidates; - delays in achievement of projected development goals; - unpredictable and volatile market price for our Class A common shares and the common share purchase warrants of the Corporation (the "Warrants"); - failure to protect and maintain and the consequential loss of intellectual property rights; - third-party claims relating to misappropriation by our employees of their intellectual property; - reliance on third parties to conduct and monitor our pre-clinical studies and clinical trials; - our product candidates being subject to controlled substance laws which may vary from jurisdiction to jurisdiction; - changes in laws, regulations, and guidelines relating to our business, including tax and accounting requirements; - our reliance on current early-stage research regarding the medical benefits, viability, safety, efficacy, and dosing of cannabinoids; - claims for personal injury or death arising from the use of products and product candidates produced by us; - uncertainty relating to market acceptance of our product candidates; - our lack of experience in commercializing any products;

-- uncertainty relating to market acceptance of our product candidates; - our lack of experience in commercializing any products; - the level of pricing and reimbursement for our products and product candidates, if approved; - our dependence on Dalton Chemical Laboratories, Inc. operating as Dalton Pharma Services ("Dalton") and other contract manufacturers; - unsuccessful collaborations with third parties; - business disruptions affecting third-party suppliers and manufacturers; - lack of control in future prices of our product candidates; - our lack of experience in selling, marketing, or distributing our products; - competition in our industry; - our inability to develop new technologies and products and the obsolescence of existing technologies and products; - unfavorable publicity or consumer perception towards cannabidiol; - product liability claims and product recalls; - expansion of our business to other jurisdictions; - fraudulent activities of employees, contractors, and consultants; - our reliance on key inputs and their related costs; - difficulty associated with forecasting demand for products; - operating risk and insurance coverage; - our inability to manage growth; - conflicts of interest among our officers and Directors; - managing damage to our reputation and third-party reputational risks; - relationships with customers and third-party payors and consequential exposure to applicable anti-kickback, fraud, and abuse and other healthcare laws; - exposure to information systems security threats; - the risk that Mr. Grasso's profile will not accelerate the broad recognition Cardiol's true market potential; - no dividends for the foreseeable future; - future sales of common shares by existing shareholders causing the market price for the common shares to fall; - the issuance of common shares in the future causing dilution; and - the impact of the recent novel coronavirus ("COVID-19") pandemic on our operations.
+- the level of pricing and reimbursement for our products and product candidates, if approved; - our dependence on Dalton Chemical Laboratories, Inc. operating as Dalton Pharma Services ("Dalton") and other contract manufacturers; - unsuccessful collaborations with third parties; - business disruptions affecting third-party suppliers and manufacturers; - lack of control in future prices of our product candidates; - our lack of experience in selling, marketing, or distributing our products; - competition in our industry; - our inability to develop new technologies and products and the obsolescence of existing technologies and products; - unfavorable publicity or consumer perception towards cannabidiol; - product liability claims and product recalls; - expansion of our business to other jurisdictions; - fraudulent activities of employees, contractors, and consultants; - our reliance on key inputs and their related costs; - difficulty associated with forecasting demand for products; - operating risk and insurance coverage; - our inability to manage growth; - conflicts of interest among our officers and Directors; - managing damage to our reputation and third-party reputational risks; - relationships with customers and third-party payors and consequential exposure to applicable anti-kickback, fraud, and abuse and other healthcare laws; - exposure to information systems security threats; - no dividends for the foreseeable future; - future sales of common shares by existing shareholders causing the market price for the common shares to fall; and - the issuance of common shares in the future causing dilution.